Mind-wandering: Individual differences

 Franklin et al. (2016) arrived at similar conclusions; they had college students take multiple psychological evaluations that gauge ADHD symptom strength.
 Then, they had the students read a portion of a general science textbook.
 At various times and at random intervals throughout their reading, participants were prompted to answer a question that asked if their attention was either on task, slightly on task, slightly off task, or off task prior to the interruption.
 In addition, they were asked if they were aware, unaware, or neither aware nor unaware of their thoughts as they read.
 Lastly, they were tasked to press the space bar if they ever caught themselves mind-wandering.
 For a week after these assessments, the students answered follow-up questions that also gauged mind-wandering and awareness.
 This study's results revealed that students with higher ADHD symptomology showed less task-oriented control than those with lower ADHD symptomology.
 Additionally, those with lower ADHD symptomology were more likely to engage in useful or deliberate mind-wandering and were more aware of their inattention.
 One of the strengths of this study is that it was performed in both lab and daily-life situations, giving it broad application.

+Pasternak Barami and Goldfarb (2025) found a positive correlation between ADHD symptoms and mind wandering even in kindergarten-aged children, with elevated mind wandering at this age predicting poorer performance on arithmetic and phonological tasks independently of ADHD symptom severity, suggesting that mind wandering may be a detectable cognitive marker in early childhood prior to formal diagnosis.
 Mind-wandering in and of itself is not necessarily indicative of attention deficiencies.
 Studies show that humans typically spend 25-50% of their time thinking about thoughts irrelevant to their current situations.

-In many disorders it is the regulation of the overall amount of mind-wandering that is disturbed, leading to increased distractibility when performing tasks.
+In many disorders, it is the regulation of the overall amount of mind-wandering that is disturbed, leading to increased distractibility when performing tasks.
 Additionally, the contents of mind-wandering is changed; thoughts can be more negative and past-oriented, particularly unstable or self-centered.